ctc43f/Crowdfunding-ETL/README.md

 1. The SQL file with the four requested queries (and the two SELECT * statements to check accuracy)
 2. A CSV output from the third query regarding remaining goal for initiative owners
 3. A CSV output from the fourth query regarding remaining goal for backers

+### Challenge CSV Files Folder
+This contains the other CSV files used to build the overall database and were provided during the Module.